Kong/docs.konghq.com/app/mesh/1.2.x/features/kds-auth.md

 ### Enable authentication on the global control plane

-If you are starting from scratch and not securing existing Kong Mesh deployment, you can do this as a first step.
+If you are starting from scratch and not securing existing {{site.mesh_product_name}} deployment, you can do this as a first step.

 {% navtabs %}
 {% navtab Kubernetes with kumactl %}